Revelation Chapters 10, 11 and 15

 From the “two olive trees” comes the “oil” which symbolizes Elohim’s Spirit.
 It is not sufficient to merely have an intellectual knowledge of the Old and New Testaments.
 One must have the “oil” of the Holy Spirit or else one is “foolish” and for whom the “door was shut” (Matthew 25:10), and Yahushua will say to those who are foolish who have no oil, “I know you not” (Matthew 25:12).
 No amount of pleading will prevail; see Matthew 25:11.
 Probation had closed for the “foolish” virgins.
 “The door was shut” (Matthew 25:10).
 Saddest of all words that ever fell on mortal ears are those words of doom, “I know you not” (Matthew 25:12).

 The Holy Spirit’s mission makes Elohim’s Word a “lamp unto our feet” for the Spirit of Elohim will guide us into all the truth (John 16:13).
-Without the Spirit of Elohim, our lamps will go out, and we will not see our way clearly, understand truth, and our characters will not have been cleansed and transformed and then empowered for service.
+Without the Spirit of Elohim, our lamps will go out, and we will not see our way clearly, understand the truth for the times in which we live, and our characters will not have been cleansed and transformed, and then empowered for service.